ulken/hubot/README.md

 In most cases, you'll probably never have to hack on this repo directly if you are building your own bot.
 But if you do, check out [CONTRIBUTING.md](CONTRIBUTING.md)

+## Fork Specifics

+This fork aims to add support for nestled commands, through a syntax like Bash subshells $(), brackets [], or even pipes |.

 ## License

 Copyright (c) 2011-2013 GitHub, Inc. See the LICENSE file for license rights and